The Gordon F. Mutch Young Investigator Award in Diabetes Research

 - both the applicant and his/her supervisor must be current members in good standing with the CNS at the time of submission to be eligible.

 A committee, appointed by the CNS President and Awards Chair, will short list potential recipients for the Gordon F. Mutch Young Investigator Award in Diabetes Research.
 The Gordon F. Mutch family will make the final selection.
-The Award will be presented at the virtual 2021 CNS Annual Conference.
-The award package consists of a monetary award, and a framed certificate or plaque. * NOTE: Due to the continued effect of COVID-19, the CNS 2021 Annual Conference will take place virtually.
-Details on format, including how award presentations and lectures will occur will be determined in the coming weeks.
-Please watch for updates.
+The Award will be presented at the CNS Annual Conference.
+The award package consists of a monetary award, and a framed certificate or plaque.
+Please see the conference program for details on award presentations and lectures.

 Previous Award Winners